Vicgri/Vicgri/README.md

 ### Hi there 👋

+I´m a future frontend and mobile developer with a passion for design and making things pretty 🌸 Prefer iOS programming (Swift) and React.js.
+When I'm not coding, I enjoy hiking, knitting, reading, and cooking.

 <!--
 **Vicgri/Vicgri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.